23andMe blames data breach victims for hack

 Are you affected by the 23andMe data hack?

 Millions of people are affected by the 23andMe data breach, including many in the UK.
 23andMe has written to all affected users.
-If you have received this notification, you could qualify to join a no-win, no-fee group action claim.
+If you have received this notification, you could qualify to join a group action claim.